Access to healthy food is a human right.

 Systemic racism is embedded in many long-standing policies and programs.
-Now is the time to ensure that we are employing an equity lens when adopting or adjusting policies.
-We are committed to systems thinking policies and practices that promote racial and ethnic diversity and provide equity and inclusion for people from all different backgrounds and life experiences.
+We are committed to examining systems, policies and practices to ensure that they support racial and ethnic diversity and provide equity and inclusion for people from all different backgrounds and life experiences.

 Community voice matters.

 The communities we serve need access to the electoral process to ensure their needs are met.
 Second Harvest will support nonpartisan efforts at the local, state and federal levels to increase access to voting and encourage voter registration.